jkk/formative/README.md

                           :table
                           :inline
       :fields         - Sequence of form field specifications.
 See below.
-      :values         - Map of values used to populate the form fields :submit-label   - Label to use on the submit button.
+      :values         - Map of values used to populate the form fields, or a form-data-encoded string
+      :submit-label   - Label to use on the submit button.
 Defaults to "Submit" :cancel-href    - When provided, shows a "Cancel" link or button next to the submit button